Gizra/og/README.txt

 10. In order to associate other entities with group or group content, navigate to Organic Groups field settings", in admin/config/og/fields.
-11. In order to define default permissions for groups that are newly created or to edit permissions on all existing groups, navigate to the Organic groups default permissions page.
+11. In order to define default permissions for groups that are newly created or to edit permissions on all existing groups, navigate to the Group default permissions page.
 Important permissions in this page are the ones under the administer section.
 These permissions are what enable group admins to have granular control over their own group.
 This means, that if you as